orospakr/stream-pump/README.md

   developing the stunnel procedure you see above.
 * implement some stream protocols other than MMSH.
 RTSP and RTMP seem like good candidates.
+* permission dropping, so it can be started as root but run as nobody